ocaoimh/okeeffe-site/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a specialist in Learning & Development with 15 years experience in the education and technology sectors.
+I'm a specialist in Learning & Development with 15 years' experience in the education and technology sectors.
 I love being able to design, create and produce engaging solutions for learners.
 To do this, I combine technology with the most relevant insights and practices from education and research.
+I have worked with top business schools, universities and corporations to evaluate and deploy learning and development strategies.
 I have a PhD in learning technologies and regularly publish on learning and assessment technologies.
-I created  YESNYOU's data-driven approach to adaptive and personalized learning and ran INSEEC U's digital learning department.